Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 #### Memory Monitoring
 Memory is a critical resource in the system.
 It is essential to monitor the memory usage  at the system wide as well as per process level and report the usage of memory accross the system.
 This helps to indentify memory distribution accross system, the spike in the memory allocation and also if there is any memory leaks in the process.

 The framework  monitors the memory usage at system level as well as per process level.
-Threshold is defined for both p
+Threshold is defined for both per process level and system level.

 #### System Memory Usage:
    Memory usage of overall system is being monitored.
 When the usage crosses the threshold, syslog message is being generated.
 Syslog message is generated with following information.

  - Overall system memory usage information
  - Memory usage information of all the runnings processes     -